spacebiz24/Wireless-and-Data-Communication-Basics/Hardware/README.md

 1. ### Digital:
    	1. Initialisation:
    		- Toggle to digital mode
-   	   	- Turn off signal generator & remove all existing connections
+   	   	- Turn off the signal generator & remove all existing connections

 	1. Time Division Multiplexing:
-    		Connect the OFC from 850 nm LED (Tx) to the op-amp (Rx)
+    	- Connect the OFC from 850 nm LED (Tx) to the op-amp (Rx)
 		- Remove S4's jumper
 		- Output of the op-amp is connected to the upper pin of S4
 		- The other pin is connected to IO2 which is connected to the CRO